-Eligibility for a housing voucher is determined by the AHA based on the total annual gross income and family size and is limited to US citizens and specified categories of non-citizens who have eligible immigration status.
-In general, the family's income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
-Other factors are also considered when determining eligibility.
+The AHA determines eligibility for a housing voucher based on annual gross income and family size.
+It is limited to US citizens and specified categories of non-citizens with eligible immigration status.
+Generally, the family's income may not exceed 50% of the median income for the county or metropolitan area where the family chooses to live.
+Other factors are considered when determining eligibility.